raul23/chess-ai/README.rst

 `:information_source:`

  - `script.js <./code/javascript/script.js>`_ (JavaScript source code)
- - It is a JavaScript port of the C# chess program by Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_.
+ - It is a JavaScript port of the C# chess program from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_.

 Here are the changes that I added when porting the C# chess program: